zixipay/zixipay.github.io/merchant.md

 time | number | Transaction time (Unix time) sig | string | HMAC-SHA256 signature (will be null if hash signature has not been set in the Merchant settings)

-**IMPORTANT:** Please make sure ZixiPay's IP address (185.17.146.83) and TCP port 443 is open on your callback receiving server.
+**IMPORTANT:** If your receiving server is behind a firewall, ZixiPay's IP address (185.17.146.83) and TCP port 443 needs to be permitted to pass through.